fiberplane/docs/providers/provider-protocol-reference.md

 pub async fn make_http_request(request: HttpRequest) -> Result<HttpResponse, HttpRequestError>;
 ```

-#### Purpose
+#### Description

-This is the most useful imported method, it allows the providers to make HTTP queries to
+This is the most useful imported function, it allows the providers to make HTTP queries to
 remote hosts through the hosting runtime.
 A basic example of its usage can be seen in the
 tutorial to create a provider: